icinganalysis/icinganalysis.github.io/content/A Langmuir distribution is almost a normal distribution.md

 > Upon
 comparing this chart with Langmuir's tables (reference 7), it was found that his selections of the representative radii for the various sub- divisions of the volume were in error.
-The matter was not pursued fur- ther at the time, but as a part of the present study it was decided to investigate the effect this error might have on the collection-efficiency graphs, based on Langmuir's data, that have been used by virtually all workers with the multicylinder method.
+The matter was not pursued further at the time, but as a part of the present study it was decided to investigate the effect this error might have on the collection-efficiency graphs, based on Langmuir's data, that have been used by virtually all workers with the multicylinder method.

 We will pursue this further herein.

-Langmuir never state what distribution he used, other than
+Langmuir [^5] did not state what distribution he used, other than

 > In our analysis (pages 264-265 of Part I) of the Houghton and Radford data on size distribution it was concluded that their measurements were correct when the covering fraction a was less than 0.1.
 In their paper they give a "volume distribution curve" (Fig. 7), based on the microphotograph of the Fig. 4 for which a = 0.072.
-As ordinates they plot the relative volumes (liquid water content, Aw) of the droplets for equal increments of droplet radius.
+As ordinates they plot the relative volumes (liquid water content, Δw) of the droplets for equal increments of droplet radius.

-However, the Houghton and Radford data was shown above to be a good fit of a normal distribution.
+However, a normal distribution was shown above to be a good fit of the Houghton and Radford data.
-So, a good fit the data should be a normal distribution.
+So, using the Houghton and Radford data is in effect using a normal distribution.

-When the different distributions are compare to the normal fit of the Houghton and Radford data, there are difference from the fit, but the values from Clark have the largest differences, particularly for the "15-35" and "65-85" bins.
+When the different distributions are compare to the normal fit of the Houghton and Radford data, there are difference from the ideal fit, but the values from Clark have the largest differences, particularly for the "15-35" and "65-85" bins.

 With normal distribution stdev = 0.237 (fit to Houghton and Radford):